 Best Goldfish Comets Tank Size

-It’s great that you’re considering providing your Comet goldfish with the best possible living space!
+It’s great that you’re considering providing your Comet the goldfish with the best possible living space!
 As we discussed before, the appropriate tank size depends on several factors, but here’s a quick breakdown:

 Minimum requirements: